RUiN-jiarun/CS231n-2021Spring/README.md

-This repo is currently build in progress.
+This repo is currently built in progress.